-(Updated 4/2023) Personal Assistance Services Provider Rate Increase Description This updated proposal is to increase provider rates for State Plan Personal Assistance Services (PAS) by approximately 25 percent effective July 1, 2023, and another 11 percent effective July 1, 2024.
+(Updated 4/2023) Personal Assistance Services Provider Rate Increase This updated proposal is to increase provider rates for State Plan Personal Description Assistance Services (PAS) by approximately 25 percent effective July 1, 2023, and another 11 percent effective July 1, 2024.
 Issue one time provider relief payments for Medicaid-enrolled Personal Assistance Services (PAS) providers who provided services during the PHE.
 Timeframe Implement within 90 days of approval of the spending plan initiative.
-How it These relief payments provider rate increases will help PAS providers to enhances or address their specific challenges, to increase their ability to continue to expands provide PAS services, and to expand the number of recipients receiving Medicaid services and type of services provided under HCBS.
+How it These relief payments provider rate increases will help PAS providers to enhances or address their specific challenges, to increase their ability to continue to provide PAS services, and to expand the number of recipients receiving expands Medicaid services and type of services provided under HCBS.
 The payments can be HCBS used for hiring and/or retention bonuses, increasing staff wages, and investing in infrastructure needed by the provider to enhance or expand HCBS Services for Medicaid beneficiaries.
 Nebraska Medicaid plans to submit a State Plan Amendment to seek federal financial participation for these provider rate increases and use the state general funds saved/generated from the 10 percent enhanced FMAP to fund the non-federal share for the initial quarters of the increased payments.
 The state estimates that this will result in approximately \$6.4 million in total fund new/additional payments to providers, of which approximately \$2.6 million will be funded as non-federal share from the spend plan initiative.

 Medicaid plans to issue the payments with the state-only funds created from the 10% enhanced FMAP and does not anticipate seeking to match any of the payments with additional FFP or seeking underlying authority to do so.
 This plan includes approximately \$1.5 million for provider payments.
-Initiative Sustainability Beyond 2024 This initiative will not create sustainability concerns as it includes one-time payments.
-Nebraska Medicaid is securing the necessary ongoing non-federal share of these increased provider rates through general fund appropriations to continue paying these rates beyond the expiration of the ARP spend plan authority.
-Additional Information (10/2022) The project was approved by CMS effective August 23, 2022.
-Internal planning and implementation are currently underway.
-Progress Update (1/2023) The state is evaluating the methodology to implement this spend plan initiative and will provide additional updates next quarter.
-Progress Update (4/2023) Nebraska is submitting a signification revision to the spend plan initiative for CMS consideration of approval.
-Progress Update (7/2023) Nebraska is awaiting CMS approval of the revised initiative submitted in April 2023.
+Initiative This initiative will not create sustainability concerns as it includes one-time Sustainability payments.
+Beyond 2024 Nebraska Medicaid is securing the necessary ongoing non-federal share of these increased provider rates through general fund appropriations to continue paying these rates beyond the expiration of the ARP spend plan authority.
+Additional The project was approved by CMS effective August 23, 2022.
+Internal Information planning and implementation are currently underway.
+(10/2022) Progress The state is evaluating the methodology to implement this spend plan Update initiative and will provide additional updates next quarter.
+(1/2023) Progress Nebraska is submitting a signification revision to the spend plan initiative for Update CMS consideration of approval.
+(4/2023) Progress Nebraska is awaiting CMS approval of the revised initiative submitted in April Update 2023.
+(7/2023) Progress The state has received State Plan Amendment approval for rate increases Update and will begin accounting for the 25% rate increase using ARPA funds.
+(10/2023)